“Remember to research.“

 “I’m sure I blew one interview by expressing my desire to get experience in a program they didn’t offer, and expressing my distaste for the one they did.
 Oops.
 I’d mistakenly thought they did offer that program.”

 When interviewing at an international school recruitment fair, it is indeed a difficult task to be 100% knowledgeable about each international school you interview with.
-You do some final researching the night/morning before the interview, but even then some facts about the school might slip your mind when you are possibly in a nervous state trying to answer their questions.
+You do some final researching the night/morning before the interview, but even then some facts about the school might slip your mind when you are most likely in a nervous state trying to answer their questions during the actual interview.

-On June 15 2006 the term, or more correctly the transitive verb, “to google” was added to the Oxford English Dictionary.
+On June 15, 2006 the term, or more correctly the transitive verb, “to google” was added to the Oxford English Dictionary.
 It seems like that term has been around for ages, and although derived from the eponymous search engine, it has simply become a common use for when you need to look up something, or research something.
-It is kind of strange to think that only ten or fifteen years ago, if you needed to look up information, phone numbers or directions, you had to have an encyclopedia, a phonebook or a map, today everything can be found by a simple click on google.
-And with the second coming of the smart phones, there really is no reason to be ignorant when interviewing with an international school director.
+It is kind of strange to think that only ten or fifteen years ago, if you needed to look up information, phone numbers or directions, you had to have an encyclopedia, a phonebook or a map.
+Today, everything can be found by a simple click on Google.
+And with the second coming of the smart phones, there really is no reason to be ignorant when interviewing with an international school administrator.

 With the daily flow of new information, we often need to research to get updated or learn about something new, either for work and for our own pleasure.
 If we need to give a lecture somewhere, we need to set the facts straight, and double-check that what we are actually saying is true.
 If we’re writing something like a blog or a book, we research.